How to Build a Connector SDK Connector with Visual Studio Code and GitHub Copilot

 - Limit queries to the first 10 results per endpoint to avoid API overuse (no API key provided).

-The third prompt part instructs the AI assistant to write code directly into the defined files in the FDA_tobacco
+The third prompt part instructs the AI assistant to write code directly into the defined files in the FDA_tobacco project folder:

 In this part, we also require adherence to Fivetran SDK best practices.